 (Digital Commerce 360)

-Out of all retail sales, the share of ecommerce is only 16%.
+Out of all retail sales, the share of ecommerce is 21.3%, up from 16% in 2019.
 Many shoppers from all age groups still prefer old-fashioned purchase at the store.
-The majority of the current online shoppers are millennials, so experts note that trends in ecommerce will dramatically change, as Generation Z continues to join the workforce and become economically powerful.
+The majority of the current online shoppers are no longer just millennials, as experts note that trends in ecommerce dramatically changed to include not only Gen Z but also Baby Boomer and senior shoppers.

 Overall, the share of e-shoppers among internet users is growing, with the highest proportions found in the age groups 16–24 (78%) and 25–54 (76%).